ankitbioinfo/ankitbioinfo/README.md

 - Gene Regulation & ChIP-seq Analysis
   Analyzed ChIP-seq datasets to identify motif mixtures using clustering based on sequence similarity and position-based features, helping to characterize regulatory element patterns.

 These foundational projects strengthened my skills in statistical modeling, data integration, and the use of genomic signals to inform structural and regulatory insights in cellular systems.
 Interested in learning more?
-Dive into the details of my previous research through these publications:
+Dive into the details esearch through these publications:

 - <ins>Chromatin as active matter.</ins> [JSTAT 2017](https://iopscience.iop.org/article/10.1088/1742-5468/aa5287)
 - <ins>Nonequilibrium Biophysical Processes Influence the Large-Scale Architecture of the Cell Nucleus.</ins> [Biophysical Journal 2020](https://www.cell.com/biophysj/fulltext/S0006-3495(19)30940-3)